Sections of this Topic Include:

 - Sample Contract for Consulting Services

-- How to structure a consulting contract even if client admits deliverables or outcomes may change
+- How to structure a consulting contract even if the client admits deliverables or outcomes may change

 - As a Consultant, Know When You’re Giving Away Too Much